Vespidian/Vespidian.github.io/tuff_history/Tuff Blog.md

 # My Journey Making a 3D Game Engine
-When I first started in 2020 with attempting to make a game, I barely knew any C. All I had done up to this point was write an x86 bootloader in assembly, attempt to do something in Unity using C# and play around with command line C programs.
+When I first started in 2020 with attempting to make a game, I barely knew any C. All I had done up to this point was write an x86 bootloader in assembly, naively attempt to do recreate Garrys's Mod in Unity using C# and play around with command line C programs.

 ---
 ### FoxandBox
-This early dive into game and engine development was heavily influenced by Stardew Valley and Pokemon.
+This early dive into game and engine development was heavily influenced by Stardew Valley and the Pokemon games.
 Everything from the tile based level to the art style.

 ![](Images/particleSystem.gif)